-The period of clinical training that will be provided under the International Clinical Fellowship Programme (ICFP) is normally 12-24 months, after which the overseas doctors will be required to return to their country of origin.
-In certain circumstances, the period of training may extend to three years.
+The period of clinical training that will be provided under the International Clinical Fellowship Programme (ICFP) for medical specialities is up to 3 years, after which the overseas doctors will be required to return to their country of origin.
+It should be noted that the standard programme length is two years and that to progress to the third year of training, trainees must hold the full MRCPI/UK.